Robust Upper Bounds for Adversarial Training: Approximate Robust Upper Bound for small Lg

 \section{Approximate Robust Upper Bound for small \texorpdfstring{$\rho$}{Lg}}

 Perhaps the most intuitive approach to tackle problem \eqref{minmax-problem} is to consider the first order approximation of the loss function

 since the right hand side is a linear function of $\boldsymbol{\delta}$ and the maximization problem can be more easily solved for linear functions of the uncertainty.
 For example, it is not hard to see that the first order approximation reaches its maximum value in $\mathcal{U} = \{\boldsymbol{\delta} : \|\boldsymbol{\delta}\|_\infty\leq \rho\}$ exactly at $\boldsymbol{\delta}^\star = \rho \: sign\left(\nabla_{\bx}\mathcal{L}\big(y, \bz^L(\theta \:{\bx})\big)\right)$.
 This approach is referred to as \textit{fast gradient sign method} and it was first explored in \cite{goodfellow2015explaining}, where the networks are trained with adversarial examples generated as $\boldsymbol{x} + \boldsymbol{\delta}^\star$.
 A similar approach was proposed in \cite{huang2016learning}, where the authors considered the cross entropy loss and use the linear approximation of the softmax layer instead of the approximation of the entire loss function.
-In these examples, linear approximations are used to find near optimal perturbations that can produce strong adversarial examples for training, but not to modify the objective function.
+In these methods, linear approximations are used to find near optimal perturbations that can produce strong adversarial examples for training, but not to approximate the adversarial loss.

 An alternative to these methods would then be to train the network with the natural data and replace the loss function with its linear approximation, transforming the problem into